DaziumDesignSolutions/CobaltTalon.com/contents/solutions/analytic-platform/1-feature-one.md

 sidebar: overview.jpg
 ---

-### Targeted Predictive Analytic Solutions
+### Features

+-A world-class analytics staff & IT infrastructure operating as an extension of your organization -Targeted advanced/predictive analytics-based solutions to relevant, pressing business problems -Analytics delivered as a service
-A trusted healthcare analytic solutions and best-in-class IT infrastructure operating as an extension of your organization.
-You provide us access to your data, we analyze and solve the problem at hand, and provide you with a secure, web-/mobile-based portal to review the results and answers.
-No new hardware or software purchases required.
+-You provide us access to your data, we analyze & solve the problem at hand, and provide you with a secure, web-/mobile-based portal to review the results and answers
+-No new hardware or software purchases required

-Microstrategy Business Intelligence Software and Teradata Data Warehousing Appliance (Gartner Group Magic Quadrant Leader)
+Microstrategy Business Intelligence Software (Gartner Group Magic Quadrant Leader)

+Teradata Data Warehousing Appliance (Gartner Group Magic Quadrant Leader)

 [Overview]